-Most of founders have a wrong perspective on money as they seem to think that they are loosing money if they outsource development.
-Actually they invest the money to get something done faster by someone who has experience and has done it several times before which at the end will make it cheaper and better.
+Most of the founders have a wrong perspective on money as they seem to think that they are losing money if they outsource development.
+Actually, they invest the money to get something done faster by someone who has experience and has done it several times before which at the end will make it cheaper and better.

 Always make sure you're clear on exactly who owns the rights to the code and concepts behind the product you are building.
-You'll want to get a lawyer involved for this.
+You'll want to get a lawyer involved in this.

 Most of US companies turn to development companies overseas as their price is significantly lower than hiring local developers with the same skills in the US.
 One of the biggest benefits of outsourcing your MVP is that you can use all those savings to build a more feature-rich MVP.
 Outsourcing allows your startup to reduce costs without sacrificing quality - especially if you take the time to find the right company for your project - like us :D

 Usually, the outsourced company will provide you with a product manager that will manage developers and communicate the results and problems with you but if you have experience with managing people then you can do that your self.

 Most good development companies use agile methods for managing development projects so you can expect to receive results regularly - every week or two weeks.
 Be sure to test the deliverables all the time and provide feedback with clear instructions on what needs to be done next.
 Make sure you have ownership of the code, hosting service and domain and set up bonus payments that line up with quality targets and deadlines.